-Empire of Silence is an introspective space opera that blends epic fantasy with science fiction, following Hadrian Marlowe as he recounts the choices that led him to end a galactic war at an unimaginable cost.
-Ruocchio trades fast-paced action for dense worldbuilding, poetic prose, and a confessional frame narrative.
+Empire of Silence is a space opera that blends science fiction with epic fantasy, following Hadrian Marlowe as he narrates the story that led him to end a galactic war at an unimaginable cost.
+Ruocchio trades action for dense worldbuilding, poetic prose, and a confessional frame narrative.
 Though slow and meandering at times, the novel lays the foundation for one of the most rewarding series.

-The Road is a bleak journey through a post-apocalyptic America, where a father and son struggle to survive while clinging to their humanity.
-Through unconventional prose and relentless tension, McCarthy explores whether goodness still matters when the world has been stripped of rules, safety, and hope.
-It’s a brutal but emotional novel that lingers not for its violence alone, but for the love at its core.
+The Road is a bleak journey through a post-apocalyptic America, where a father and son struggle to survive.
+Through unconventional prose and relentless tension, McCarthy explores whether goodness still matters in a world stripped of civilization.
+Brutal yet emotional, the novel lingers not only for its violence, but for the love at its core.

 Red Rising by Pierce Brown